hashama535/R-Statistics-Inference-Toolkit/README.md

 #  R-Statistics-Inference-Toolkit
 ### **Precision Statistical Analysis & Predictive Modeling in R**

 Welcome to my professional statistical portfolio.
-This repository serves as a demonstration of advanced statistical computational techniques developed during my **BS-Statistics (4th Semester)** at the **College of Statistical Sciences (CSS), University of the Punjab**.
+This repository serves as a demonstration of advanced statistical computational techniques developed during my **BS-Statistics at the **College of Statistical Sciences (CSS), University of the Punjab**.

 ##  Key Technical Features